 In this blog, we are going to discuss what debt funds are and how they work.

 Debt funds are quite easy to understand.
 Imagine you are a business owner seeking a loan to run your business.
 Now you will probably go to a financial institute to ask for a loan.
 And that institution will lend you a sum of money in exchange for some security or collateral.

 Similarly, when you invest in a debt fund, you are lending money to an entity that promises to give you a fixed amount of interest at regular intervals.
 The interest is cumulated and can be yielded monthly, quarterly, half-yearly, annually depending on the investment period.

 Debt funds are also known as “fixed-income” securities because there’s a fixed interest rate decided by the issuer of the debt fund.
 The primary objective of investing in a debt mutual fund is capital protection.
-By investing in debt funds, businesses can ensure a steady income and capital appreciation.
+By investing corporate money in debt funds, businesses can ensure a steady income and capital appreciation.